forward-market-design/flow-trading-service/ftsolve/README.md

 This crate is a light wrapper around `fts-solver`, providing a binary that can read flow trading-based auctions from a standardized JSON input format and writes their solution to stdout or a file.
+This binary also makes available other useful operations, such as exporting the intermediate quadratic program to a standardized output format for analysis in other tools.

 The JSON format is very simple.
 Given the following type definitions:
 ```typescript